OpenHD/OpenHD/.docs/fleetcontrol-video.md

 OpenHD binary was not replaced or switched from Ground to Air, so integrated Air camera startup and paired Air/Ground operation still require a firmware test.
 The full OpenHD application is built by CI.

+Subsequent paired tests used Ground 192.168.1.124 and Air 192.168.1.42 with separate native WireGuard profiles and bench receivers.
+Ground upload while Air was active fell to 720 bytes over eight seconds (permission/tunnel traffic, no video).
+The direct RTP input used by native Ground separately decoded at 15.21 fps and 1017 kbit/s on the Pi.
+Native firmware integration is built by CI;
+the bench devices still run their existing OpenHD binaries with test receivers.